Should I Take Advantage of an Interest Free Car Loan?

 How Much Will I Pay in Interest for a Used Car?

-If you realize that the car is going to depreciate in value over time, the next question is to look at how much interest you will be charged over the life of your loan to see if you will come out ahead by buying a used car at a lower purchase price.
+If you are considering buying a used car instead, it will likely be at a much lower purchase price.
+Be sure to calculate how much you will save in interest over the life of your loan to see if you will come out ahead by buying a used car at a lower purchase price, rather than a new car at zero interest.

 Is it Better to Buy a Used Car with a Loan or a New Car With an Interest-Free Loan?

-Although buying a new car with an interest-free loan may seem like a good idea on the surface, you will still lose more money than if you were to buy a used car with a loan that has interest.
+Although buying a new car with an interest-free loan may seem like a good idea on the surface, you may lose more money than if you were to buy a used car with a loan that has interest.
 The loss will be even more if you roll your old car loan into a new one.
-If you can purchase your car with cash you will end up losing even more money in comparison with buying a new car.

 Additionally, many used cars come with warranties and are still very reliable.